keymapperorg/KeyMapper/docs/faq.md

 The Key Mapper keyboard must be enabled in your device settings and chosen as the active keyboard.
 See Quick Start Guide for help.

-## Volume increases to max/minimum when pressing power and the respective volume button when the phone is off
-This seems to be a bug with accessibility services on Android Pie and newer for some devices.
-It happens with the Macrodroid app as well when you only enable their accessibility service which filters keyevents.
-I tested Key Mapper with no code in the onKeyEvent function in the accessibility service and it still happens.
-I've tested it on a rooted OOS Android 10 OnePlus 6T, rooted stock Android Pie custom ROM on the OnePlus 6t, non-rooted OOS Android 10 OnePlus 7 Pro.
-It doesn't seem to happen with Android 10 on the Pixel 2.

 ## Why can't I remap some of my Joy Con buttons?
 Not all the Joy Con buttons are visible to accessibility services.
 There isn't anything the developer can do.